Hey, how's it going guys, this is Vapepenzone - Relx Vape Australia Online Vape Store again,

 The same with Thailand.
 If you're gonna go to Thailand, again a French lady got done with an e-cigarette she ended up spending a few nights in jail and getting deported and Acosta about eight grand in legal fees.
 Don't vape in Thailand!
 It's not worth it, you're fine going through the airport but outside the airport, be aware that they are pretty against it and they will find you and confiscate your gear.
 Every other country I've been to, every other Airport I've been to, no problems at all.
 Dubai, Doha... these sorts of places...
 I've been to South Africa, Durban, Johannesburg... no issues over there.
 Obviously New Zealand no problems, no problems in the UK, no problems anywhere in the United States, flying into whether it be the east coast or the west coast, I haven't had any trouble there but um...there are a few countries that are against it.
 So apart from that dickheads, it's pretty common sense just abide by the news, the airlines' laws... whatever they've said on, they're out you know, policies regarding batteries and liquids.
 Because that's really what that gear is.
 It's batteries and it's liquids, they don't really care about what they do, they care about the batteries and the liquid.

-Above is some of my travel vaping experience, if you have any questions, feel free to leave a comment!
+Above is some of my travel vaping experience.
+Do you travel with Relx vape or other kits before?
+If you have these experiences or any questions, feel free to leave a comment!